 The workshop is not restricted by field – we are open to all areas in economics.
 Participants will be expected to transcend narrow field interests to attend all sessions and offer their ideas freely.
 For example, we believe theorists can benefit greatly from talking to researchers who are familiar with relevant data and empirical economists can similarly gain from a theorist’s perspective on the patterns they have uncovered.
 The purpose is to bring in a multiplicity of perspectives and look at a research question from many angles, in addition to getting the specialist’s feedback on the technical implementation of a research program.

 First workshop: July 2015.
 Hosted by the Indian School of Business in Hyderabad.

-The second workshop was hosted by Indira Gandhi Institute for Development Research in July 2016.
+Second workshop: July 2016.
+Hosted by the Indira Gandhi Institute for Development Research in Mumbai.

 Third workshop: July 2017.
 Hosted by Ashoka University in Sonepat, Haryana.

 Fourth workshop: July 2018.
 Hosted by the Indian Institute of Management Bangalore.